eromatiya/A-Personal-Arch-Installation-Guide/README.md

 		- Enter your passphrase twice.

-	- Open the created container
+	- Open the created container and name it whatever you want.
+In this guide I'll just use `cryptlvm` as its name.

 		```
 		# cryptsetup open --type luks /dev/sda2 cryptlvm
 		```

 	- Enter your passphrase and verify it.
+Do not forget your passphrase!

 	- The decrypted container is now available at `/dev/mapper/cryptlvm`.

 	- Create a physical volume on top of the opened LUKS container: